Stonewall Inn: National and city designations

 On June 24, 2016, President Obama designated the Stonewall Inn as part of the Stonewall National Monument (video).

 Efforts to designate the Stonewall Inn as a U.S. national monument began in the 2010s, and three U.S. Congress members from New York formally proposed designating the buildings as a national monument in late 2015.
-Politicians and activists supported the monument designation, and New York Governor Andrew Cuomo signed legislation to allow the National Park Service to take over the nearby Christopher Park, though the bar buildings remained privately owned.
+There were numerous attempts to install a commemorative plaque or a statue on or near the bar buildings, but these efforts received criticisms for failing to sufficiently acknowledge nonwhite or transgender people.
+Politicians and activists supported the national monument designation, and New York Governor Andrew Cuomo signed legislation to allow the National Park Service to take over the nearby Christopher Park, though the bar buildings remained privately owned.
 On June 24, 2016, Cuomo named the Stonewall Inn as a State Historic Site, and U.S. President Barack Obama established a 7.7-acre (3.11 ha) area around the bar as the Stonewall National Monument.
 Stacy Lentz supported both the city landmark and the national monument designations, calling them important for LGBTQ history.

 Stonewall was both the first LGBTQ cultural site ever added to the NRHP and the first official New York City landmark to be designated specifically based on its LGBTQ cultural significance.
 In addition, the Stonewall National Monument was the first U.S. national monument designated around an LGBTQ historic site.
 Following Stonewall's designation as a city landmark, the LPC sought to designate other LGBTQ cultural sites, such as the Audre Lorde Residence and the LGBTQ Community Center.
 Other LGBTQ–related sites were added to the NRHP following Stonewall's designation, including Julius Bar, James Baldwin Residence, and Caffe Cino in New York City.
 As of 2023, it was one of 28 NRHP sites nationwide that had been designated specifically because of their LGBTQ history, out of over 90,000 total NRHP listings.